zh1huang/tp/docs/UserGuide.md

 Expected outcome:
 ```
                                        ......................................
-                                       : This shelf book2 has been deleted. :
+                                       : Shelf "book2" has been deleted. :
                                        .........................................
 ```